asharif1990/eudi-wallet-it-docs/docs/en/wallet-solution.rst

 .. note::
-   The `aal_values_supported` parameter is experimental and under review.
+   The `apr_values_supported` parameter is experimental and under review.

 Payload `federation_entity`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~